dantleech/blog/content/posts/2026/05-20-day-22/index.md

 > If you don't eat your meat, how can you have any pudding?
 > Hooow can you have any pudding if you don't eat your meat?

 It helps to pass the time.
+I looked around frequently to ensure that nobody could here me.

 ![Camera/IMG_20260520_165302_737.jpg](202605191841-whiten.jpg)
 _Mountains there be_